wp-plugins/wp-csv/readme.txt

 Tags: csv, import, export, bulk, easy, good
 Requires at least: 3.3
 Tested up to: 3.4.2
-Stable tag: 1.0
+Stable tag: 1.1

 A powerful, yet simple, CSV importer and exporter for Wordpress posts, pages, and custom post types.

 == Description ==

 Bulk create or modify posts, pages, or custom post types created by other plugins.
 Supports custom fields, images, tags, and complex category hierarchies.
-Straight forward interface that gets the job done instead of baffles you with 300 options you don't need.
+Straight forward interface that gets the job done.

 == Installation ==